+The customer must cease using the sport boat upon the appearance of an anomaly.
 The customer must notify a servicing BRP dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
 The customer must also present to the authorized BRP dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
 All parts replaced under this limited warranty become the property of BRP.